Maharishi Mahesh Yogi: Years in Vlodrop (1991–2008)

 In 1990, the Maharishi relocated his headquarters from Seelisberg, Switzerland, to a former Franciscan monastery in Vlodrop, the Netherlands, which became known as MERU, Holland, on account of the Maharishi European Research University (MERU) campus there.
 During his time in Vlodrop, he communicated to the public mainly via video and the internet.
 He also created a subscription-based, satellite TV channel, called Veda Vision, which broadcast content in 22 languages and 144 countries.

-In 1991, the Maharishi called Washington, D.C., a "pool of mud" after a decade of attempts to lower the rate of crime in the city, which had the second-largest TM community in the US.
+In 1991, the Maharishi called Washington, D.C. a "pool of mud" after a decade of attempts to lower the rate of crime in the city, which had the second-largest TM community in the US.
 He told his followers to leave and save themselves from its "criminal atmosphere".
 The Maharishi is believed to have made his final public appearance in 1991, in Maastricht, the Netherlands.
 Deepak Chopra, described as "one of the Maharishi's top assistants before he launched his own career", wrote that the Maharishi collapsed in 1991 with kidney and pancreas failure, that the illness was kept secret by the Maharishi's family, and that he tended to Maharishi during a year-long recovery.
 According to Chopra, the Maharishi accused him, in July 1993, of trying to compete for the position of guru and asked him to stop travelling and writing books, which led to Chopra's decision to leave the movement in January 1994.

 As part of a world plan for peace, the Maharishi inaugurated the Natural Law Party (NLP), calling it a "natural government".
 His adherents founded the NLP in 1992.
 It was active in forty-two countries.
 John Hagelin, the NLP's three-time candidate for U.S. president, denied any formal connection between the Maharishi and the party.
 According to spokesman Bob Roth, "The Maharishi has said the party has to grow to encompass everyone."
 Critics charged that the party was an effort to recruit people for Transcendental Meditation, and that it resembled "the political arm of an international corporation" more than a "home-grown political creation".
 The Indian arm of the NLP, the Ajeya Bharat Party, achieved electoral success, winning one seat in a state assembly in 1998.
 The Maharishi shut down the political effort in 2004, saying, "I had to get into politics to know what is wrong there."

-In 1992, the Maharishi began to send groups of Yogic Flyers to countries like India, Brazil, China and America in an effort to promote world peace through "coherent world consciousness".
+In 1992, the Maharishi began to send groups of Yogic Flyers to countries like India, Brazil, China and the United States of America in an effort to promote world peace through "coherent world consciousness".
 In 1993 and 2003, he decided to raise the fees for learning the TM technique.